ClarkCheekyKent/CheekyFoveatedDLSS/README.md

 - Windows 10/11, 64-bit, and an NVIDIA RTX GPU.
 - A D3D11 or D3D12 game with DLSS Super Resolution.
-- Either ReShade **with full add-on support**, or UEVR with a compatible plugin API.
+- Either ReShade **with full add-on support**, or UEVR (AFW works as well). (currently in progress to have it be standalone so that it can play nicer with other mods)

 ## Compatibility
 This should work with most games that have DLSS.
 Here is a non-exhaustive list of community reports whether a game is supported.